 Compared the eating meccas of San Francisco and Berkeley, Walnut Creek for the most part offers fairly uninspiring fare.
 Like most suburban wastelands dominated by harried commuters dashing to and fro, the majority of places to eat in Walnut Creek are franchises of some international fast-food conglomerate.

 Most Walnut Creekians drink at home.
-This is not only more cost efficient (especially considering the massive amounts of alcohol they consume) and allows for plausible deniability that they are in fact alcoholics, but permits of the mixing of alcohol with other prescription based substances to enhance the effect.
-While this "force multiplier" is enjoyable, it does tend to leave one unable to communicate save drooling in Morse Code.
+This is not only more cost-efficient (especially considering the massive amounts of alcohol they consume) and allows for plausible deniability that they are in fact alcoholics, but permits mixing of alcohol with other prescription-based substances to enhance the effect.
+While this "force multiplier" is enjoyable, it does tend to leave one unable to communicate, save drooling in Morse Code.
 Public drooling is against the law in Walnut Creek.